sdoerig/TestRest/README.md

 TestRest
 ========

 POC Testing framework for RESTfull services testing.
 It allows you to define all your tests in a YAML file - without writing any code.
-For a more detailed information please have a look at the Wiki pages (still sparse - but I'm on my way).

 Installation
 ============